 This at a time that both China and Russia are advocating to limit US influence by consolidating their spheres of influence to shape a world adverse to US values and interests thereby challenging US geopolitical advantages, striving to change the international order.

-In 2008 Russian officials emphasized that Ukrainian membership into NATO would be viewed as crossing the brightest of red lines.
+In 2008 Russian officials emphasized that Georgian and Ukrainian memberships into NATO would be viewed as crossing the brightest of red lines and would be a huge strategic mistake, with serious consequences for Pan-European security..

 The Russian position is not unlike President John F Kennedy stance during the 1962 Cuba crisis, staking his claim to its own sphere of influence in the Western Hemisphere which understandable position brought the world on the brink of WW III because the U.S. did not accept Russia’s missiles on Cuba.